lucaslrx/Mimo_Snake/README.md

 # MimoSnake
 A Snake-inspired game, made in Python with the pygame library.
-Initiation au langage python, 2022-2023
+Initiation au langage python
+2022-2023

 # Collaborateurs :
 * Poornima Hettiara